 Additional elements to declare a toolbar button are Place, ToolBarID and ToolBarName.
 ToolBarID and ToolBarName are used to identify the toolbar which contains the new or existing button.
 The textual value of ToolBarName is case sensitive.
 The (UIElement) type attribute must equal "ToolBarItem".

 To define a menu item, the elements MenuID, Place and Parent are available in addition to the standard elements used to declare a command.
 MenuID must be 101.
-Please see "Toolbars and Menus" for more information on these values.
+See "Toolbars and Menus" for more information on these values.

 The Parent element is used to identify the menu where the new menu entry should be inserted.
 As sub menu items have no unique Windows ID, we need some other way to identify the parent of the menu item.